mn416/QPULib/README.md

 and `receive(x)` the program is free to perform computation *in parallel* with the slow memory accesses.

-Inside the QPU, an 8-element FIFO is used to hold `gather`
+Inside the QPU, an 4-element FIFO is used to hold `gather`
 requests: each call to `gather` will enqueue the FIFO, and each call to `receive` will dequeue it.
-This means that a maximum of eight `gather` calls may be issued before a `receive` must be called.
+This means that a maximum of four `gather` calls may be issued before a `receive` must be called.

 Non-blocking stores are not as powerfull, but they are